Their Distance: Plot

 While Ji-woo sorts out his confused feelings with Kanako, he also encourages her to make up with Arakawa.
 Suna begins looking for the park where she met Leon and admits to Sang-soo later that night that she hopes to meet him again.
 She drunkenly kisses him when he takes her home, and after he leaves, she continues to describe her feelings to Leon himself, mistaking him for Sang-soo.
 When Leon confides in her his guilt towards Arakawa's accident, believing he doesn't deserve to be happy, Suna encourages him to move forward.
 After their conversation, Leon stops following her home.

 On April 13, Kokaze turns down Sang-soo's confession because of her feelings for Leon.
 She and Sang-soo piece together that Leon is attracted to Suna, but Sang-soo believes that he has stopped following her because he had seen them kiss.
-Unaware that the person Suna is looking for is Leon, Kokaze suggests helping her, believing that Suna's inevitable rejection will allow Leon the chance to pursue her.
+Unaware that the person Suna is looking for is Leon, Kokaze suggests helping her, believing that Suna being inevitably rejected will allow Leon the chance to pursue her.
 On April 16, Kokaze and Sang-soo help Suna look for the park to no avail, to which Suna concludes that she may never see Leon again.
 In the evening, she confronts Ji-woo about her newfound feelings for Leon and suggests breaking up, hoping to confirm he still cares for her.

 Kanako and Arakawa reconcile and decide to get married.
 They visit the shoe shop on April 17 to buy Kanako a new pair of shoes.
 Leon is overcome with relief that Kanako and Arakawa are still happily in love and have forgiven him.
 At the same time, Suna and Ji-woo make up and decide to stay together.
 Recalling Suna's advice from earlier, Leon finally reveals himself to personally thank her.
 When he returns to the shoe shop, he tells Kokaze that he's changed because he fell in love.